 You may have heard some chatter about how addictive Fortnite is or how cellphones are shortening the attention spans of young people.
 Not surprising.

-The study, published in the Journal of the American Medical Association Network Open, indicates that ADHD has become significantly more prevalent in children and adolescents since the mid-1990s.
+The study, published in the Journal of the American Medical Association Network Open in August of 2018, indicates that ADHD has become significantly more prevalent in children and adolescents since the mid-1990s.
 In fact, the prevalence is almost twice now what it was then.